BradsW90/bradleywoodle/README.md

 This website is a collection of my work, links, and as well as a show of my heart, soul, and passion.

-- add technologies used
+- used HTML and CSS

-- add challenges faced and future features
+- The big problem i faced was figuring out how Chrome dev tools was displaying the mobile versions, so instead i put noticable css changes in and resized the window to test the responsivness, then altered my code to display the intended result.

 ### Story and Requirments